 If you genuinely can't face ebook conversion, it's possible that some of the non-profit publishers on this list may be able to help (assuming they like your material) - this interview with Frank Burton (who runs Philistine Press) will give you an idea what kind of help non-profit publishers can offer more generally (and whether you should try that route before embarking on your own adventure in self-publishing).

 Free or paid-for?

 Free is only really an option if you’re going down the ebook route.
 I’ve made my ebooks available for free, because having readers is more important to me than making money from my writing (and I doubt that I would make much money anyway).
 There is some evidence that making your book free gets you more downloads; for instance, according to Smashwords, free books are downloaded on average 92 times more than paid-for ones (but remember that being downloaded doesn't necessarily equate to being read).

 Anyway, if you're intrigued but unsure about the free route, try reading this post by Michael Graeme, an author who's done rather well on Feedbooks (far better than me).
-And you can always switch to a paid-for model later, if you think you've built up enough of a following.
-At least one author whose free novel I've reviewed on this site has done just that (he's taken his novel off Smashwords and Feedbooks and made it available only via Amazon).
+And you can always switch to a paid-for model later, if you think you've built up enough of a following - in fact, several authors whose free work I've reviewed on this site have done just that (Chris Gallagher and Matthew Asprey).
 But I've no regrets about going down the free route - see this post.

 Which ebook platform is best?